ForestAdmin/agent-nodejs/docs/agent-customization/actions/scope-context.md

 );
 ```

-## Interacting with the records
+## Example 2: Updating a field from the selected records

-For convenience, the `context` object provides a `collection` property and a `filter` property.
+For simple queries, use `context.collection` and `context.filter` to query the collection.

-Those are documented in the [Forest Admin Query Interface](../../under-the-hood/queries/README.md).
+Those are instances of objects from the Forest Admin Query Interface [(documentation)](../../under-the-hood/queries/README.md).

 ```javascript
 agent.customizeCollection('companies', collection =>